-- Collateral Such as cash margins, mortgages over property taken to reduce expected losses; - Professional services Such as the use of external valuation agents to determine the value of properties financed or the use of collateral management agents to monitor and control physical collateral taken in support of transactions; - Insurance Policies for both credit and non-credit risks, either purchased by the Group or by customers with the Group as loss payee; - Hedging To protect the Group against interest rate risk or foreign exchange risks; and - Internal models Tools purchased or built in-house to permit the Group to monitor and manage the risks it faces.
-Such an example is the Interest Rate Risk in the Banking Book model that allows the Group to ensure that the structure of its balance sheet does not expose it to undue risk from the maturity transformation activities it undertakes.
+- Collateral Such as cash margins, mortgages over property taken to reduce expected losses; - Professional services Such as the use of external valuation agents to determine the value of properties financed or the use of collateral management agents to monitor and control physical collateral taken in support of transactions; - Insurance Policies for both credit and non-credit risks, either purchased by the Group or by customers with the Group as loss payee; - Hedging To protect the Group against interest rate risk or foreign exchange risks; and

+• External or Internal models - Tools purchased or built in-house to permit the Group to monitor and manage the risks it faces.
+An example of an external tool is Moody's CreditLens, used to calculate probabilities of default for the Group's credit exposures.
+An example of an internal tool is the Interest Rate Risk in the Banking Book model, developed with the assistance of an external consultant, that allows the Group to ensure that the structure of its balance sheet does not expose it to undue risk from the maturity transformation activities it undertakes.
 It also uses inhouse built tools to monitor liquidity risk.